 - Links to external storage services such as Dropbox, Google Drive and One Drive

-This is not an exhaustive list, but what is important is for you to think about what is on your device.
-Although gaining access to data on devices depends on the level of security implemented, it should be assumed that if someone wants access, they will eventually get it, and this will often be determined by the value of the data and the effort required to gain access.
-In the wrong hands the data could be detrimental to personal safety and security.
+This list is not exhaustive, but what is essential is for you to think about what is on your device.
+Although gaining access to data on devices depends on the level of security implemented, assume that if someone wants to access it, they will eventually get access; determined by the value of the data and the effort required to gain access.
+In the wrong hands, the data could be detrimental to personal safety and security.
 Where devices belong to businesses, the data could compromise the personal safety and security of employees or customers.
-If the device is being sold, the buyer will of course expect to be able to use it so it is unlikely that it would be sold with any security enabled.
+If you are selling the device, the buyer will expect to be able to use it, so you are unlikely to have any enabled security.

-Several years ago, I bought a mobile phone from eBay and found that it still had 100s of personal contacts, numerous text messages that had not been deleted, including some in the outbox waiting to be sent.
-My initial thought was that I had purchased a stolen phone, but upon further investigation and telephone conversations with contacts in the phone, I was able to confirm the sale was genuine, just that the phone was not cleaned prior to its sale.
-In this case, the previous owner had traded in his phone for a newer model, and my purchase was from the trader.
-Its condition was marked as ‘refurbished’, which clearly didn’t include a factory reset.
+Several years ago, I bought a mobile phone from eBay and found that it still had 100s of personal contacts, numerous text messages that had not been deleted, including some in the outbox waiting to send.
+My initial thought was that I had purchased a stolen phone, however, upon further investigation and telephone conversations with contacts in the phone, I was able to confirm the sale was genuine, just the seller had not wiped the phone.
+In this case, the previous owner traded in his phone for a newer model, and I bought the phone from the trader.
+The eBay listing showed the phone as ‘refurbished’, which didn’t include a factory reset.

-The way data is stored on devices, the data may not be thoroughly deleted and additional steps are needed to destroy the digital data.
+Additional steps are often required to delete the data thoroughly.
 Storage devices work by having an index of files, and the index points to the physical location of where the data is stored.
 For speed of operations, deleting files often deletes the entry from the index leaving the data intact but no longer visible.
-The files essentially remain intact until the space is allocated to new files.
-If files are not securely deleted, the data can be recovered.
+If you don’t securely delete the files, someone could recover them.

-- Consider removing the hard disk from desktops and laptops and destroying them rather than attempting to securely delete the data.
+- Consider removing the hard disk from desktops and laptops and destroying them rather than attempting to delete the data securely.
 Industrial shredding services are available that will turn a hard disk into 1000s of small pieces of metal.
-Failing that a hammer can be used to render a hard disk useless.
-The approach taken should be relative to the value of the data you are trying to protect.
+You could use a hammer to render a hard disk useless.
+The approach taken should be relative to the value of the data you are trying to destroy.

 - Selling or giving away desktops and laptops without a hard disk is a viable option.
 New owners can easily purchase replacement drives and have a fully operational system.

 - Restore devices to factory default.
-For example, Apple iOS has the option in settings to reset device and remove all data.
-Windows 10 also has an option to reset the operating system and destroy all existing data.
+For example, Apple iOS has the option in settings to reset the device and remove all data.
+Windows 10 also has a built-in feature to reset the operating system and destroy all existing data.
 Reinstalling the operating system from installation media is an available option.
-This allows devices to be sold or given away in a state where the new owner can log on as a 1st time user.
+These options allow you to sell or give away devices in a state where the new owner can log in as a 1st time user.

-- Utilities such as ‘CCleaner’ have options to securely delete the empty space on hard disks and securely delete entries in the index to prevent data from ever being recovered.
+- Utilities such as ‘CCleaner’ have options to securely delete unused space on hard disks and securely delete entries in the index to prevent data from ever being recovered.